10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Langtang Valley Trek in September

 Langtang Valley, about 30 km north of Kathmandu, is popular as a short trek in Nepal.
-The Langtang trail carries the historic and ancient Buddhist culture followed by the people of Tamang and Holmes.
-About a week’s walk in the Langtang valley takes you to the varied topography, geology, and elevation.
+The Langtang trail carries the historic and ancient Buddhist culture followed by the people of the Tamang and Hyolmo.
+A week’s walk in the Langtang valley takes you to the varied topography, geology, and elevation.
 We get closer to the mountains of Lirung, Ganesh, and Yangra during the tour.
 The several icy lakes and mountain glaciers will make the walk even more exciting.

 September in Langtang is the month of celebrations and gartering.
 You get to be a part of the local culture while eating local food and dancing to their music.
 It’s definitely a magnificent time of the visit before the trail gets busy with trekkers from all over the world.

-If you have a short time and are left with the thought, “What to do in Nepal in September” the Mardi Himal trek is the best option.
+If you have a short time and are left with the thought, “What to do in Nepal in September,” the 3-day Mardi Himal trek is the best option.
 The pleasing short trek to Mardi Himal in September is an exciting moment.
-This relatively easy trek to the Mardi Base camp lies within the Annapurna region.
+This relatively easy trek to the Mardi Base Camp lies within the Annapurna region.
 With recently opened beautiful tea houses and cultural insight, it’s a pleasing stroll in the Himalayas.

-About 50kms of walk to Mardi begins with a short drive from Pokhara to Kotre or Dhampus.
+About 50 km of walking to Mardi begins with a short drive from Pokhara to Kotre or Dhampus.
 You can cover the entire journey in less than a week.
-The majestic Annapurna range, Dhaulagiri, Macchapucchre, and Mardi looks amusing from the viewpoint and the base camp.
-At 4,500m in height, Mardi is probably the most easily accessible base camp in the county.
-The overall experience will be comfortable and at the same time wonderful.
+The majestic Annapurna range, Dhaulagiri, Macchapucchre, and Mardi look amusing from the viewpoint and the base camp.
+At 4,500m in height, Mardi is probably the most easily accessible base camp in the country.
+The overall experience will be comfortable and, at the same time, wonderful.

 Annapurna Base Camp Trek in September